XinshaoAmosWang/XinshaoAmosWang.github.io/docs/Adversarial-Examples-Reading-List.md

   - Greate evaluation: evaluated on different attacks, norms, and with multiple defenses.
 For each sample, use many attacks and report one with smallest distortion
   - ABS seems to be the most robust model for all norms ($\ell_0, \ell_2, \ell_\infty$), but successful attacks on ABS have a high variance of distortion
 - Jasjeet Dhaliwal, Saurabh Shintre, **Gradient Similarity: An Explainable Approach to Detect Adversarial Attacks against Deep Learning**, 2018.
-  - Gradient similarity defined between a pair of train and test samples, taken from influence function (Koh and Liang 2017), but the Hessian is omitted as they show that the Hessian only scales with constant. $GS(\hat{x},x') = \nabla_\theta L(\hat{\theta}, x', y')^T \cdot \nabla_\theta L(\hat{\theta}, \hat{x}, \hat{y})$
+  - Gradient similarity defined between a pair of train and test samples, taken from influence function (Koh and Liang 2017), but the Hessian is omitted as they show that the Hessian only scales with constant. $$GS(\hat{x},x') = \nabla_\theta L(\hat{\theta}, x', y')^T \cdot \nabla_\theta L(\hat{\theta}, \hat{x}, \hat{y})$
-  - GS is separated into two features: $\ell_2$-norm of gradient and cosine of the angle between the two gradient terms.
+  - GS is separated into two features: $$\ell_2$-norm of gradient and cosine of the angle between the two gradient terms.
 Logistic regression is trained on the features, half clean and half adversarial (FGSM, BIM, CW, DeepFool, JSMA).
 Works well against adversaries that have no knowledge of the defense, but fails in white-box setting.
 - Kyatham et al., **Variational Inference with Latent Space Quantization for Adversarial Robustness**, 2019.
   - Train a VAE that uses mean squared error instead of log-likelihood for reconstruction and penalize norm of input-latent Jacobian to control Lipschitz constant.
 The latent space is also quantized "to prevent gradient-based attack."
 This VAE is used to reconstruct any input sample before passing it to any (undefended) classifier.
   - The main idea is constrained Lipschitz constant will "bound" change in the latent code given change in the input, and so by quantizing the latent space, the perturbation will be ignored by the decoder.
 There is some flaws, however.
-First, quantization helps against $\ell_\infty$-norm perturbation, but in the paper, spectral norm is used.
+First, quantization helps against $$\ell_\infty$-norm perturbation, but in the paper, spectral norm is used.
 This choice should be consistent but unfortunately is specific to adversary.
   - The white-box attack experiments states that quantization "prevents attacks" but does not explain how the attack is carried out.
 The defense can be better evaluated by replacing the hard quantization with a soft one for gradient-based attack.
 Also, perturbation norm for CW or Deepfool is not reported.
 The defense is surprisingly most vulnerable to FGSM.
 The black-box attack uses transfer between different classifiers.

 ### Ensemble-Based Defense